ninja12445/ninja12445/README.md

 - 💬 My goal is to build sthing for good
 - Do you want something that follows instructions, or something that makes its own decisions?
 - Intelligence + Autonomy = Responsibility + Risk
 - what could go wrong behaviorally and economically ?

-- Preview:
+- preview:
-[] working on recalibrating AGRC (general reasoning capacity)
+- [] working on recalibrating AGRC (general reasoning capacity) | Release on 15th may

 <!--
 **ninja12445/ninja12445** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.